Bacterial Vaginosis (BV) During Pregnancy – Causes, Symptoms and Treatment

 4. Healthy Diet

-A healthy and nutritious diet can boost your immunity and prevent BV from recurring even after delivery.
-When you’re pregnant, make sure your diet is rich in vitamins, minerals, essential acids and micronutrients.
+A healthy and nutritious diet can boost immunity and prevent BV from recurring even after delivery.
+When pregnant, ensure your diet is rich in vitamins, minerals, essential acids and micronutrients.

 5. Avoid Douching

 Douching means washing the vagina with water or other liquids to eliminate odour.
 If you’ve been doing this, you should stop it right away as you may be washing off the healthy bacteria from your vagina.
-The vagina has a self-cleaning mechanism and doesn’t need any external cleaning.
+The vagina has a self-cleaning mechanism and doesn’t need any external cleaning (7).

 6. Do Not Use Soap Down There

 Scented soaps, bath oils and bubble bath liquids can deplete your vagina of its natural flora and make it susceptible to an infection like BV.
-Instead, just use plain water and your hands to gently wash your private parts.
+Instead, use plain water and your hands to wash your private parts gently.

 7. Keep Your Workouts Light

 Consider changing to a light workout that doesn’t make you sweat a lot.
 This, coupled with loose workout clothing, can keep vaginal infections at bay.
-Make sure you shower after you come home from a morning run or from the gym.
+Ensure you shower after coming home from a morning run or the gym.

 Although bacterial vaginosis can be a persistent and irritating condition, it does not pose any risk to your pregnancy.
 Stick to a healthy lifestyle to keep infections at bay.